-A vegan turkey roast is the perfect entree for the holidays.
-This plant-based main course wonderfully replicates the taste of turkey, with rich, savory flavors that will make your mouth water.
+Homemade vegan turkey is the perfect entree for the holidays!
+This plant-based main course wonderfully replicates the taste of turkey, with rich, savoury flavours and a smoky brown sugar butter glaze that will make your mouth water.

 Holiday foods are delicious and fun, but rarely vegan.
 That’s always a bummer for me.
 But thankfully I found the perfect solution: vegan turkey roast.

-This plant-based turkey loaf uses blended tofu as the base.
-The texture and the flavor are both very similar to a roast turkey, making it a perfect headliner at Thanksgiving, Christmas, or any special occasion.
-I love to serve it alongside my vegan garlic mashed potatoes, my vegan green bean casserole, and my cranberry orange sauce.
+This plant-based turkey loaf uses white beans and vital wheat gluten (also known as seitan) as the base.
+The texture and the flavour are both very similar to a roasted turkey, making it a perfect headliner at Thanksgiving, Christmas, or any special occasion.

 Notes on Ingredients